-Some Information about moving to the UK and Importing your used car from another EU country into the UK
+Some Information about moving to the UK and Importing your used car from Ireland

 If you are looking for information about Importing a used car from the UK into Ireland – you need to take a look at our page about Bringing a Car to Ireland from the UK